 As tough as she was on anybody doing business with her, she was tough on herself as well.
 She personally supervised hand picking and sorting of the best grapes from their steep Spring Mountain.
 Newton winery workers were only allowed to pick ripe fruit, that she clearly marked.
 Which meant up to four or five passes through the vineyard during harvest.

 One of her vineyard workers still remembers how she once made him eat premature grapes he picked, using his own judgment and disobeying her orders.
-She cured him later, but thought him a lesson.
-By her own words, all her workers are her “kids” but she isn’t kind mama.
+She cured him later but thought him a lesson.
+In her own words, all her workers are her “kids” but she isn’t a kind mama.
 Fair, but tough.
-People can call her in the middle of the night that they are in accident and she will take care of them.
+People can call her in the middle of the night that they are in an accident and she will take care of them.
 But respect is something that she gives and expects back.

-Fascinated by slow, old-fashioned way wine making, it takes much more time and labor to craft wines her way.
+Fascinated by the slow, old-fashioned way of winemaking, it takes much more time and labor to craft wines her way.
 The majority of the wines are bottled unfiltered and unfined.
 “The whole Napa is fermenting already, only Newton wines are not!” she was joking during that dinner.
-She refused to speed up fermentation process.
+She refused to speed up the fermentation process.
 Dr. Sue Hua also believed that filtering strips the wine of most of its aromatic character.
 “Filtering is cheating!” she said.

 I was glad it wasn’t me sipping prematurely.
 I would hate to be embarrassed in front of her.
 She was right, her wines demand respect.
 Especially when you know how much labor went into every bottle.
-I just had a bottle of Newton Claret over the weekend and it reminded me of that evening and my first meeting of Dr. Su Hua.
-Today, Mrs. Newton left control of winery to Moet Henessy, who was long time majority partner in her winery.
-After her husband Peter passed away few years ago, she was running the business herself.
+I just had a bottle of Newton Claret over the weekend and it reminded me of that evening and my first meeting with Dr. Su Hua.
+Today, Mrs. Newton left control of the winery to Moet Hennessy, who was a long-time majority partner in her winery.
+After her husband Peter passed away a few years ago, she was running the business herself.
 It must have been tough on her.

 But I doubt Dr. Su Hua retired yet.
-I am sure she is busy with her beloved students, and spends as much time as possible around wine.
+I am sure she is busy with her beloved students and spends as much time as possible around wine.
 I can imagine how she is insisting on certain ways and driving everybody crazy.
 The wine leaving Spring Mountain Winery, with its lonely pine tree and her name on the label, must be the highest quality possible.
-She was proven right during 30 years of her wine making.
-Newton wines were the first unfiltered wines in Napa, and Newton Unfiltered Chardonnay is consistently getting highest scores from wine critics.
-And for anybody, who say “I hate Merlot” I would kindly ask them to invest in a bottle of Newton Unfiltered Merlot.
+She was proven right during 30 years of her winemaking.
+Newton wines were the first unfiltered wines in Napa, and Newton Unfiltered Chardonnay is consistently getting the highest scores from wine critics.
+And for anybody, who says “I hate Merlot” I would kindly ask them to invest in a bottle of Newton Unfiltered Merlot.
 Most likely they will never say that again!